I was 16 and I was stoned.

 I haven’t had a bite of it until last week on Christmas eve, when I had a small run in with Swiss Gruyère.
 I loved every single cheesy second of it.

-The holidays are well and good, especially when it’s December, there’s family around and I’ve been swimming in the blue waters of the Caribbean Sea in the British Virgin Islands.
+The holidays are well and good, especially in December.
+There’s family around and I’ve been swimming in the blue waters of the Caribbean Sea in the British Virgin Islands.
 But I’m looking forward to getting back into my routine after the new year.

-The first thing I’m doing when I get back from holiday is my One Week Reboot.
-I do it a couple times a year to clean out my indulgence.
+The first thing I’m doing when I get back from holiday is a detox reboot that I do a couple of times a year to clean out my indulgences.

 Also, I made a private Facebook group for people interested in eating healthy and don’t want the preachy, holier than thou attitude.
 Let’s create the most bomb healthy eating community on Facebook!

-Today’s recipe is probably my favorite that I’ve come up with all year.
+Today’s recipe is probably my favorite one this year.